Sector67/nsa-away/README.md

  - clone the repo
  - from within the Android SDK:
-   - File > Import > Existing Projcts into Workspace
+   - File > Import > Existing Projects into Workspace
  - build and run!